ology/techn.ology.net/blog/2022/01/20/musical-fingerprints-with-radial-bar-charts/index.markdown

 As you can see, this is not the sexiest chart.
 There are many many other libraries out there, but the one I chose was the simplest at the time.
 The red polygon represents the song in question ("XYZ" in the above case).
 Grey is for the average of all 26 tunes.

-Anyway, [here](radial/) are the rest of the charts for the tunes from my last release, "X", located on [my YouTube page](https://www.youtube.com/channel/UCHTS8kJCGNo_4d5x6POCTVw):
+Anyway, [here](radial/) are the rest of the charts for the tunes from my last release, "X" (The audio is located on [my YouTube page](https://www.youtube.com/channel/UCHTS8kJCGNo_4d5x6POCTVw)).

 [Attenuation](radial/Attenuation.png),
 [Beneath](radial/Beneath.png),